woossi0/suite/docs/usermanual/source/tutorials/clientsdkintro/viewer/legend.rst

         }]
     }

-Change the configuration of the legend plugin to:
+Next, change the configuration of the legend plugin to:

 .. code-block:: javascript